Credit: Shutterstock

 “I just had to trust my gut and remind myself why I started in the first place,” Emma said.
 “It wasn’t easy, and there were a lot of unknowns, but I knew deep down inside that we needed to pivot.
 It was scary, but I took the leap anyway, and I’m so glad I did.”

-Advice to other immigrant female founders about future:You’ve got this.
+Advice to other immigrant female entrepreneurs:You’ve got this.
 I know it’s not easy, and you’re going to face obstacles and setbacks along the way.
 But trust me, with grit and determination, you can accomplish anything.
 Don’t be afraid to lean on others for support and guidance, and never give up on your dreams.”

 Ximena Hartsock, co-founder, BuildWithin